 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Any vehicle being titled in Indiana from another state, including vehicles owned by new Indiana residents and vehicles assigned to an Indiana resident on a manufacturer's Certificate of Origin, must receive a vehicle inspection.
-The inspection will confirm the vehicle’s Vehicle Identification Number (VIN); this inspection is not performed to test the vehicle’s equipment.
-This inspection may be done at any Indiana license branch or partner location at no charge or may be completed by a police officer who may charge up to five dollars ($5).
-The officer must fill out a form named Physical Inspection of a Vehicle or Watercraft - State Form 39530 when completing a vehicle inspection.
+Vehicle Inspection Requirement: Any vehicle from another state that is being titled in Indiana, including vehicles owned by new Indiana residents and vehicles assigned to an Indiana resident on a manufacturer's certificate of origin, must have a vehicle inspection.
+The inspection will confirm the Vehicle Identification Number (VIN) of the vehicle.
+The inspection may be performed at any Indiana license branch or BMV certified full or partial service provider at no charge or may be performed by a law enforcement officer who may charge up to five dollars ($5.00).
+If the inspection is performed by a law enforcement officer, the officer must provide to you a completed Physical Inspection of a Vehicle or Watercraft - State Form 39530.

 Mail-In Applicants:Indiana residents who purchased a vehicle from a dealer located in a different state may mail their application for certificate of title to the BMV Central Office.

 The Transfer of Out-of-State Title to Indiana Vehicle and Watercraft Title Application Packet provides a detailed list of the documents required to be submitted with the application.
 Prior to submitting each application, verify all required information is included.